Manuri6733/flask-sqlalchemy/README.md

   #click enter
   db.create_all()

+To run this project :
-Run Api.py ,you get a localhost http://localhost:5000/ instead open the link in postman to test the api.py
+$ python Api.py ,you get a localhost http://localhost:5000/
+instead open the link in postman to test the api.py

 use the following syntax for sending or retrieving requests: